Jump right in:

 Major Releases: Super Mario Maker, Star Fox Zero, Star Fox Guard, Super Mario Run, Super Nintendo World, Switch, The Legend of Zelda: Breath of the Wild, Mario + Rabbids Kingdom Battle, Super Mario Odyssey

-Overview: Mr. Miyamoto continues to be less heavily involved in game development, but he still has over 80 appearances in these 5 years.
+Overview: Mr. Miyamoto continues to be less heavily involved in game development, but he still has over 130 appearances in these five years.
 Nintendo is making Treehouse at E3 videos where they interview developers.
 More nontraditional outlets, such as popular YouTubers, interview Mr. Miyamoto.
 A common theme is supporting younger developers at Nintendo.

 He says he could never be a film director, and later says that Nintendo might look into making movies.
 The Super Mario Bros.
 Movie was announced in 2018, but Mr. Miyamoto only talks very briefly about it.

-There are quite a few Star Fox Zero and Star Fox Guard interviews, especially in March 2016, including a Nintendo Direct where he talks about it.
+There are quite a few Star Fox Zero and Star Fox Guard interviews, especially in March 2016, including a Nintendo Direct.
 He goes into detail about how intuitive the controls are and how Star Fox Zero is an authentic action game.
 He later has to explain why the games are delayed.

 The Legend of Zelda: Breath of the Wild starts to get promoted heavily.
 Mr. Miyamoto talks about how many little details come together to create a realistic world and how much freedom the player has, like the original game.
 He once again has to explain why the game is delayed.